sine-fdn/benchmarking_ui/README.md

 - `COORDINATOR`: hostname of the MPC coordinator (acts like a messaging hub) node
 - `MPC_NODE_ID`: unique ID (`1...n`) of the `n` nodes performing MPC.
 Please not that numbering starts with `1`. **Each MPC-participating node must have its unique id!**
 - `DELEGATED_UPSTREAM_HOST`: URL of the host to use for delegated MPC benchmarking sessions
+- `CURRENCY`: number of parallel function calls processed by a taskrunner
+- `DATA_CURRENCY`: number of parallel dataset comparisons run by a taskrunner

 ## Example set up